 GeneCards Summary for PTPN21 Gene

 PTPN21 (Protein Tyrosine Phosphatase, Non-Receptor Type 21) is a Protein Coding gene.
 Diseases associated with PTPN21 include gastric lymphoma.
 Among its related pathways are PAK Pathway and Signaling events mediated by focal adhesion kinase.
-GO annotations related to this gene include protein tyrosine phosphatase activity.
+GO annotations related to this gene include phosphatase activity and protein tyrosine phosphatase activity.
 An important paralog of this gene is PTPN6.